-Dam Name: SYPHON CA Date:
+Dam Name: SYPHON C. Date:

-NID #: CA00749 004 FERC #: N/A
+NID #: CA00749 FERC #: N/A

 DSOD Region: SOUTH County: ORANGE

 Emergency Level: Incident/Exercise:

-After determining the eme person making the contact each agency/entity.
+After determining the emergency level, immediately contact the following agencies/entities.
+The person making the contact should initial and record the time of the call and who was contacted at each agency/entity.

-Agency/Entity Person Cont acted Cont act Time Contacted By
+Agency/Entity Person Cont acted Conta act Time Contacted By

+1